AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Experiments

 \textbf{Evaluation.} We use our nuanced judge for both prefix selection and jailbreak evaluation.
-We also use three other judges for ablation: HarmBench, JailbreakBench, and StrongReject.
-We use our preference judge to compare the jailbreak responses' quality, using the uncensored LLM Orenguteng/Llama-3.1-8B-Lexi-Uncensored as the reference.
-We use greedy decoding to generate victim LLM responses, limiting the output to 512 tokens to enable nuanced evaluation.
-Each reported ASR is first averaged over four independent GCG runs and then across all malicious requests in our dataset.
+We also use our preference judge to compare the quality of jailbreak responses against those from an uncensored LLM Orenguteng/Llama-3.1-8B-Lexi-Uncensored.
+For ablation studies, we also report results using HarmBench, JailbreakBench, and StrongReject.
+We generate victim LLM responses using greedy decoding and allow output to 512 tokens for nuanced evaluation.
+Each reported ASR is first averaged over four independent runs and then across all malicious requests.